is cervical dysplasia?

 - smoking cigarettes

-reduce your risk of getting HPV, but the virus can still live on the skin
+reduce your risk of getting HPV.
+But the virus can still live on the skin

 of symptoms, the cell changes are invisible to the naked eye and are usually

 intraepithelial lesion (SIL).
 This indicates cellular tissue damage or

-There are different categories of SIL, including:
+There are different categories of SIL,

 - possibility of cancer

 - atypical glandular cells (AGUS)